ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 # Open Points # {#sec-open-points}

-## New Workflow # {#sec-open-points-workflow}
+## SDC Workflow # {#sec-open-points-workflow}

-The following discusses open points related to the use of the new ACE workflow defined in {{sec-workflow}}.
+The following discusses open points related to the use of the SDC workflow defined in {{sec-workflow}}.

 ### Prevent Ambiguities in the Dynamic Update of Access Rights # {#sec-open-points-workflow-dynamic-access-rights}

 In some profiles of ACE, C can request a new access token to update its access rights, while preserving the same secure association with the RS.
 The new access token supersedes the current one stored at the RS, as they are both part of the same token series.

-When using the original ACE workflow, C uploads the new access token to the RS by protecting the message exchange through the secure association with the RS.
+When using the original workflow, C uploads the new access token to the RS by protecting the message exchange through the secure association with the RS.
 This allows the RS to determine that the upload of such access token is for updating the access rights of C.

-When using the new ACE workflow, the AS uploads the new access token to the RS also when an update of access rights for C is to be performed.
+When using the SDC workflow, the AS uploads the new access token to the RS also when an update of access rights for C is to be performed.
 This message exchange is protected through the secure association between the AS and the RS.

 In this latter case, even though the access token claim "token_series_id" defined in {{sec-token_series_id}} provides the RS with an explicit indication for recognizing a stored access token as belonging to an ongoing token series, such a process might still lead to ambiguities.